The reason people opt to reverse sear is because it improves a few aspects of the steak:

 Dylan’s Suggestion: If you have the time – I’d suggest reverse searing any cut of steak that’s 1+ inches thick.

-Any steak that’s less than 1″ thick, I’d opt to simply sear it in a cast-iron pan with a high smoke point oil.
+Any steak that’s less than 1″ thick, I’d opt to sear the traditional way.

 These Maillard reactions – which people often refer to as a “browning” – are chemical reactions between amino acids and simple sugars.